youritech/jstp/README.md

 const jstp = require('metarhia-jstp');

+// Create a TCP connection to server and connect to the `testApp` application.
-// Create a TCP client.
-Clients can have applications too for full-duplex RPC,
+// Clients can have applications too for full-duplex RPC,
-// but we don't need that in this example. const client = jstp.tcp.createClient({ host: 'localhost', port: 3000 });
+// but we don't need that in this example.
+Client is `null` in this example,

-// Connect to the `testApp` application.
-Username and password are both `null`
+// this implies that username and password are both `null`
 // here — that is, the protocol-level authentication is not leveraged in this
 // example.
 The next argument is an array of interfaces to inspect and build
 // remote proxy objects for.
+Remaining arguments are for
+// net.connect (host and port) and last argument is a callback
+// to be called on successful connection or error. const client = jstp.net.connectAndInspect(
-client.connectAndInspect('testApp', null, null, ['someService'], handleConnect);
+    'testApp', null, ['someService'], 3000, 'localhost', handleConnect );

 function handleConnect(error, connection, app) {
   if (error) {